 If you notice early signs of a pressure sore, try to avoid applying additional pressure on that area and apply topical treatments as necessary.

-Make sure that areas susceptible to pressure sores are properly cushioned to avoid friction.
+Making sure that areas susceptible to pressure ulcers are properly cushioned can help avoid friction.

 There are many reasons why poor nutrition can increase the risk of pressure sores.

-For one, not eating enough can cause you to lose weight.
-People who are underweight have an increased risk of developing pressure sores due to skin thinning and reduced bone and muscle mass.
+For one, individuals who are underweight have an increased risk of developing pressure sores due to thinning of the skin and reduced bone and muscle mass.

 It’s also important to make sure that you’re drinking enough water.
 When you’re dehydrated, the skin becomes dry and loses elasticity which increases the risk of pressure ulcers.

-This complication of spinal cord injury may be common, but it’s also very much preventable.
+Pressure ulcers can be costly to treat, force you to take time off work, and be painful.
+This complication of spinal cord injury may be common, but it’s also preventable.

-By performing regular skin inspections, cushioning bony areas of the skin, maintaining a healthy weight, and making an effort to be active throughout the day, you can spot pressure ulcers early or even avoid them altogether!
+By performing regular skin inspections, cushioning bony areas of the skin, maintaining a healthy weight, and making an effort to reposition the body throughout the day, individuals can minimize their risk of developing pressure sores and improve their quality of life.